R-CF/ncdfCF/README.md

 #>  name         type      length value
 #>  long_name    NC_CHAR   19     2 metre temperature
 #>  units        NC_CHAR    1     K
-#>  coordinates  NC_CHAR    4     time
 #>  actual_range NC_DOUBLE  2     290.036358, 302.04472
 ```

 A function may also return a vector of multiple values, in which case a
-list is returned with a new `CFArray` object for each return value of
+list is returned with a new `CFVariable` object for each return value of
 the function.
 This allows you to calculate multiple results with a
 single call.
 You could write your own function to tailor the
 calculations to your needs.
 Rather than just calculating the daily